w3f/Grants-Program/Web_3_Security_Alliance.md

 The WSHC has been in production for months with its contents, implementation, and efficacy vetted in several iterations by both legal and technical experts.
 Intended to act as a failsafe activated in case of a counter-actionable attack, the WSHC provides real liability protections and a guaranteed reward for  rescuers who successfully return stolen assets to an "Asset Recovery Address."

 ### Red Team Simulations

 Series of hands-on, sophisticated training exercises to improve the capabilities of Web3 security professionals.
 Built and executed in collaboration with high-profile security actors led by samczsun and Isaac Patka, founder of blockchain cybersecurity development firm Shield3.
 Slated for launch in July of 2023.

 ### The Paris Retreat

 An invite-only, international event convening elite Web3 security professionals from across the world to collectively envision what is necessary for the industry to become as safe and efficient as possible.
-Will be a staging ground to proposal, orientation, and refinement of the Web3 Security Alliance's next round of projects and beyond.
-Held during July of 2023
+Will be a staging ground for the proposal, orientation, and refinement of the Web3 Security Alliance's next round of projects and beyond.
+Held during July of 2023.

-# Need more information for the below [][][][][][]

 ## Development Roadmap :nut_and_bolt:

-This section should break the development roadmap down into milestones and deliverables.
-To assist you in defining it, we have created a document with examples for some grant categories [here](../docs/Support%20Docs/grant_guidelines_per_category.md).
-Since these will be part of the agreement, it helps to describe _the functionality we should expect in as much detail as possible_, plus how we can verify and test that functionality.
-Whenever milestones are delivered, we refer to this document to ensure that everything has been delivered as expected.

-Below we provide an **example roadmap**.
-In the descriptions, it should be clear how your project is related to Substrate, Kusama or Polkadot.
-We _recommend_ that teams structure their roadmap as 1 milestone ≈ 1 month.

-> :exclamation: If any of your deliverables is based on somebody else's work, make sure you work and publish _under the terms of the license_ of the respective project and that you **highlight this fact in your milestone documentation** and in the source code if applicable! **Teams that submit others' work without attributing it will be immediately terminated.**

 ### Overview

-- **Total Estimated Duration:** Two years
+- **Total Estimated Duration:** Four months
-- **Full-Time Equivalent (FTE):**  3 FTE
+- **Full-Time Equivalent (FTE):**  4 FTE
-- **Total Costs:** Requested amount in USD for the whole project (e.g. 12,000 USD).
-Note that the acceptance criteria and additional benefits vary depending on the [level](../README.md#level_slider-levels) of funding requested.
-This and the costs for each milestone need to be provided in USD; if the grant is paid out in Bitcoin, the amount will be calculated according to the exchange rate at the time of payment.
+- **Total Costs:** $10,000 USD equivalent
+-

-### Milestone 1 Example — Basic functionality
+### Milestone 1 — Space Assessment

 - **Estimated duration:** 1 month
-- **FTE:**  1,5
+- **FTE:**  4
-- **Costs:** 8,000 USD
+- **Costs:** 2,000 USD

 > :exclamation: **The default deliverables 0a-0d below are mandatory for all milestones**, and deliverable 0e at least for the last one.